Read This First

 Prompt 1: What is economics?
 Provide a comprehensive response.

-The central claim is this: Economics is a social science concerned with the study of how societies use scarce resources to produce valuable commodities and distribute them among different people.
+In plain terms: Economics is a social science concerned with the study of how societies use scarce resources to produce valuable commodities and distribute them among different people.

 This branch focuses on the actions of individuals and industries, like the dynamics between buyers and sellers, borrowers and lenders.
 It studies various aspects of economic behavior, detailing the ways in which individuals (or companies) reach decisions about what to sell, what to buy, how much to work, and how much to save.